Some foods, including certain fruits like pineapple and fermented foods like kimchi, contain digestive enzymes that may benefit digestion.

 If the body is unable to make enough digestive enzymes, food molecules cannot be digested properly.
 This can lead to digestive disorders like lactose intolerance.

 Thus, eating foods that are high in natural digestive enzymes can help improve digestion.

 Here are 12 foods that contain natural digestive enzymes.

 Pineapples are a delicious tropical fruit rich in digestive enzymes.

-Papaya or pawpaw is another tropical fruit that is rich in digestive enzymes.
+Papaya is another tropical fruit that is rich in digestive enzymes.